Do I need planning permission?

 I would like to have my planning application checked before submitting it.
 How do I do this?

 Unfortunately we are no longer able to provide this service.
 We provide validation information with each application, so you are able to check your own submissions here, however a formal check will not be carried out until the Validation Officer receives your application.
 If anything is missing we will contact you.

 How much is a planning application?

-A simplified version of the fee list is shown below.
 For the full fee list please see apply for planning permission page

 How can I view or comment on a planning application or view a decision notice?

 Go to Search plans page and refer to the step by step 'How to Guides'.